 SEG Awards ABC Level 4 Diploma in Therapeutic Counselling – 603/5029/5

-This Level 4 Diploma in Therapeutic Counselling supports learners to develop and demonstrate skills, knowledge and understanding of Counselling, towards achieving professional status as a counselling practitioner.
+This Level 4 Diploma in Therapeutic Counselling supports learners to develop and demonstrate skills, knowledge and understanding of counselling, towards achieving professional status as a practicing therapeutic counsellor.

 The purpose of this qualification is to provide learners with an opportunity to develop work-based skills within an ethical framework and develop and understanding of the impact of a diverse society on clients, counselling therapeutic approaches, self-awareness and research methodologies, all of which will be demonstrated through a 100 hour supervised placement.

-This integrative and, we believe, innovative counsellor training course is delivered in a person centred style and underpinned by the core conditions and values of person centred therapy; great emphasis is placed on the building of effective and respectful relationships between learners and trainers.
-We believe that this is more of a way of life than something that is just confined to the therapeutic environment.
-It is very important to us.
+This integrative and, we believe, innovative counsellor training course is underpinned by the core conditions and values of person centred therapy; great emphasis is placed on the building of effective and respectful relationships between learners and trainers.
+We believe that this is more of a way of life than something that is just confined to the therapeutic environment, this is very important to us.

-The course is delivered by trainers who are enthusiastic, motivated and sufficiently fluent in their chosen modality including Person Centred Therapy; Gestalt Therapy and Cognitive Behavioural Therapy interventions.
-Our trainers are all practising counsellors and/or supervisors who are currently working in different contexts with both groups and individuals.
+The course is delivered by trainers who are enthusiastic, motivated and sufficiently fluent in their chosen modality including (but not limited to) Person Centred Therapy, Gestalt Therapy, Body Process Therapy, Cognitive Behavioural Therapy, Ecotherapy, Shinrin Yoku (Forest Bathing), NLP and Mindfulness interventions.
+Our trainers are all experienced practising counsellors and supervisors who are currently working in different contexts with both groups and individuals.

-Our aim is that learners will benefit from this up-to-date, varied knowledge and experience, and our belief is that counsellors, like clients, are all unique individuals and, as such, one model or way of working does not fit all.
-Continuous self-reflection, exploration and discovery play an integral part in counselling and, as such, are a central focus of this training with experiential learning and the encouragement to reflect upon life and relationship experiences; both past and present – all of which can be demanding of the self of the learner.
+Our aim is that learners will benefit from this up-to-date varied knowledge and experience, and our belief is that counsellors, like clients, are all unique individuals and one model or way of working does not fit all.
+Continuous self-reflection, exploration and discovery play an integral part in counselling and are a central focus of this training with experiential learning and the encouragement to reflect upon life and relationship experiences; both past and present – all of which can be demanding of the learner.

 All of the trainers at Devon Counselling College are passionate about learning; our commitment to you is to provide a safe and challenging learning environment where you can develop an integrative counselling approach by way of incorporating those theories that you can understand, relate to, and therefore most enjoy.
-You will be allocated a course tutor on the first day and we will arrange regular tutorials with you throughout the course to discuss your progress.
+You will meet your tutors on the first day and we will arrange regular tutorials with you throughout the course to discuss your progress.

-Learners who successfully complete the SEG Awards Level 4 Diploma in Therapeutic Counselling may progress onto Postgraduate and Post Qualifying courses in counselling studies that are designed to enhance the practice, skills and knowledge of a practising counsellor.
+Learners who successfully complete the SEG Awards Level 4 Diploma in Therapeutic Counselling may progress onto post diploma courses in counselling studies that are designed to enhance the practice, skills and knowledge of a practising counsellor.
 This provides academic progression alongside a recognised career pathway.
 It combines the professional aspects, e.g. theoretical knowledge, counselling skills development, self-appraisal and commitment to provision of an ethical quality service and professional development element, which is necessary to ensure that the counsellor is fit to practice.
-The course provides the necessary training and qualification for you to progress towards national accreditation status with professional bodies such as the British Association for Counselling and Psychotherapy (BACP) and eligibility to be listed on the BACP public register after completion of a short certificate of proficiency (COP) test.
+The course provides the necessary training and qualification for you to progress towards national accreditation status with professional bodies such as the National Counselling Society (NCS) or British Association for Counselling and Psychotherapy (BACP) and eligibility to be listed on their public registers.

 We endeavour to maintain contact with trainees who have finished their study with us and are now qualified therapists, putting current learners in contact with them, should they so wish; in order to receive the therapy and supervision required by this course.